SEO 101: What You Need to Know to Get Started

 SEO stands for search engine optimization, and it refers to methods used to ensure your website and its content show up on search engine results pages (SERPs).
 Google is by far the most popular search engine, which makes it the typical focus when most marketers are in the process of optimizing.
 While the concept of SEO is fairly straightforward, its implementation can get rather complicated.

 Complicated or not, SEO is something even the smallest companies need to at least think about.
-Search engines are the greatest generator of website traffic, with a Conductor study noting that 64 percent of all web traffic comes from organic searches.
+Search engines are the greatest generator of website traffic, 64 percent of all web traffic comes from organic searches.

 The percentage is significant, especially when compared to the 2 percent of traffic that comes from social media, the 6 percent that comes from paid searches, the 12 percent from directly typing in the URL, and the 15 percent from referrals.